mohdahmad242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/README.md

 valid_set_iter = Iterator(valid, batch_size=PRE_TRAINING_VAL_BATCH_SIZE, device=device, train=False, shuffle=False, sort=False)
 test_set_iter = Iterator(test, batch_size=PRE_TRAINING_TEST_BATCH_SIZE, device=device, train=False, shuffle=False, sort=False)
 ```
 * Once everything is set, we can start with our pre-training.
-But before that we need to make a few lists that would hold the training loss, validation loss, and .
+But before that we need to make a few lists that would hold the training loss, validation loss, and epoch.
 These will be used to observe the performance of the model in later section.
 * The empty lists are defined as:
 ```python
 train_loss_list = []